JmpKey/9l/README.md

 ```
 #   yggdrasilctl getpeers > ../res/nodes
 ```
-Start the daemon server (so that you can respond to other devices), to do this, use the start peer server command in mike.
+Start the daemon server (so that you can respond to other devices), to do this, use the "start peer server" command in mike.
 Next, you need to use the "start peer client" command, you will be asked to enter the IPv6 address and port (it is assumed that the port can be found using acuping) of the device with which you want to synchronize the addresses of peers, specify the addresses in square brackets, you can specify several addresses.
-Example: "[<IPv6> <port>] [<IPv6> <port>] [<IPv6> <port>]".
+Example: "[IPv6 port] [IPv6 port] [IPv6 port]".
 The list of peers will be available in the /res/nodes file of your space.

 # Conclusion
 Cons: